GCdePaula/lua_optimizer/doc/doc.md

 This abstraction function transforms a value from the concrete set to the abstract set, which is out lattice.
 For our lattice, the set `{1}` abstracts to the lattice element `1`, the set `{1, 2, 3, 4}` abstracts to Bottom, and the set `{5}` abstracts to the lattice element `5`.

-A lattice element assigned to `x` is valid if that element is less or equal than the abstraction of `x`.
+A lattice element assigned to `x` at some point of the program is valid if that element is less or equal than the abstraction of `x`.
 In other words, at each point of the program, our analysis can only assign a lower or equal lattice element to `x` than its abstraction.
 If `x` abstracts to Bottom, our analysis must assign Bottom to `x`.
 If `x` abstracts to a constant, must either assign that constant or Bottom to `x`.